stephanbcbauer/standards.catena-x.github.io/docs/security/veracode-jira-plugin.md

 ## After the Integration

 The findings imports are scheduled daily at 17:30.
-If desired, after the integration, test issues could be sent to the Jira project in order to familiarize with the Veracode findings.

 ### Finding types